Michael Brent Jarboe

 Chief Executive Officer

-Brent initiated the co-op program between the University of Louisville and the Remington Arms Company, where he worked and then moved into a permanent engineering position upon graduation from the University of Louisville Speed Scientific School.
-Over the next 16 years, Brent became a vital engineering resource for numerous high profile programs for Remington.
-The first ten years were spent with the commercial firearms group, developing both gas and inertia based auto loading shotguns culminating in the release of the first mass produced bottom-eject auto loading shotgun, the 105CTi.
+In 1995, Brent initiated the co-op program between the University of Louisville and the Remington Arms Company, where he worked and then moved into a permanent engineering position upon graduation from the University of Louisville Speed Scientific School.
+Over the next 16 years, Brent became a vital engineering resource for numerous high-profile programs for Remington.
+The first ten years were spent with the commercial firearms group, developing both gas and inertia-based auto loading shotguns culminating in the release of the first mass-produced bottom-eject auto loading shotgun, the 105CTi.

 Following his work with shotguns, Brent helped pioneer Remington’s formation of the Defense division, a group designated to develop cutting edge products for today’s warfighter.
 The Remington Modular Sniper Rifle (MSR) emerged from this effort along with the Remington Arms Chassis System (RACS), the M2010, the Precision Sniper Rifle (PSR), and the Concealable Sniper Rifle (CSR).
 Brent’s designs competed alongside the best industry offerings and resulted in contract awards totaling nearly $200 million with usage by all branches of service.
 In all, Brent has been awarded eight patents from his time with Remington.